dwrobel/flatcam/README.md

 =================================================

+26.10.2019

+- fixed an error in the FCDoubleSpinner class when FlatCAM is run on system with locale that use the comma as decimal separator

 25.10.2019

 - QRCode Tool: added ability to add negative QRCodes (perhaps they can be isolated on copper?); added a clear area surrounding the QRCode in case it is dropped on a copper pour (region); fixed the Gerber export